 With a shortage of shelter, food, clean water, and hope, South Sudanese refugees are in deep crisis.

-With 1.8 million South Sudanese displaced from their homes, Samaritan’s Purse is offering help in many different capacities:
+With 1.8 million South Sudanese displaced from their homes, Samaritan’s Purse, the largest charity operation in South Sudan, is offering help to displaced families in many different capacities:

 - Food – 2,800 tons of life-saving food is distributed monthly by mobile food teams have distributed food by airlifting items into hard to reach areas

 - Shelter – distributed 200 shelter kits to families, providing shelter to a total of 1,000 individuals

 - Nutrition – targeted supplementary feeding program for malnourished children

 - Medical Care – providing life-saving medical support for displaced families. including those wounded by conflict